How to Read Your Meter

 Your water meter is underground in a rectangular box with a plastic, metal or concrete lid, and is usually found in or near the sidewalk.
 To get to the meter, you can remove the cover with a large screwdriver.
-VID meters measure water used in cubic feet.
+Vista Irrigation District meters measure water used in cubic feet.
 One cubic foot equals 7.48 gallons.
 Our bills are based on how many hundred cubic feet units (748 gallons) each customer uses.
 Most of the water meters read like an odometer.
 Simply read the numbers across the counter (see illustration).

 How many gallons of water am I using per day?